 Yes.Before your transaction is completed you can either use the backspace key to make corrections or cancel the entire transaction by pressing the red “X” button and start over.

 Yes.In accordance with Sec.
-66-41(d); any person may submit within ten (10) calendar days a written request with the City’s Parking Division for review of the parking citation.An Administrative Review of the parking citation shall be a precedent to filing an appeal with the Special Magistrate.All requests shall be mailed or hand delivered to:Parking Enforcement Office150 NE Second AveDeerfield Beach, FL 33441
+66-41(d); any person may submit within ten (10) calendar days a written request with the City’s Parking Division for review of the parking citation.The written appeal must be received by the Parking Division within ten (10) calendar days or the right to appeal is forfeited.An Administrative Review of the parking citation shall be a precedent to filing an appeal with the Special Magistrate.All requests shall be mailed or hand delivered to:Parking Enforcement Office150 NE Second AveDeerfield Beach, FL 33441

 You can view your parking citation and related pictures at www.Deerfield-Beach.com/paymyticket.